 What may interact with this medicine?Interactions are not expected.
 Do not use any other eye products without asking your doctor or health care professional.

 What should I watch for while using this medicine?Check with your doctor or health care professional if your condition gets worse or if it does not start to get better within 2 days.
-Tell your doctor or health care professional if you are exposed to anyone with a viral infection.
+Tell your doctor or health care professional if you are exposed to anyone with chickenpox.

 If you wear contact lenses, you should remove them before using this medicine.
-You should not wear your contact lenses while taking this medicine.
+You should wait about 10 minutes after putting the drops in your eyes before putting your lenses back in.
+You should not wear your contact lenses if your eyes are red.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):